 There are no special prayers for Tashlich, however, there are several readings relating to teshuvah (repentance) and selichot (forgiveness) that are very appropriate.
 Families with young children are encouraged to introduce them to this lovely aspect of the holiday.
 We will be gathering at the Temple at 5:00pm and walking together to the brook on Boden Lane for the Tashlich service.

 This year we have once again set aside the entire lower back parking lot of the synagogue for those with HP designated plates.
 Please be respectful of those people who do require these spaces.
 You will be asked to move your car if you do not have the appropriate license plate or handicap mirror tag.
-If you require a handicap parking space or special arrangements for handicapped or wheelchair seating, please call the Temple office (508-650-3521 ext 100) or complete the form found here.
+If you require a handicap parking space or special arrangements for handicapped or wheelchair seating, please call the Temple office (508-650-3521 ext 100).
+Form for 2020 will be published in the near future.

 The rear entrance to the synagogue foyer is wheelchair accessible.
 Those needing assistance entering the building may be dropped off in circular driveway at the front of the building.
 Our sanctuary is equipped with a hearing assistance listening system and a limited number of large print Mahzorim are available.
 When you arrive at services, please ask an usher for either item.
 In the case of a medical emergency, an AED is located in the Chapel ark – immediately to the right of the Torahs.

 Congregants are asked to not bring cell phones or beepers into services.
 If you are a health care professional on-call, please put your cell phone/beeper on “vibrate”.
 If you are fasting and feel ill, Jewish law permits you to cease fasting.
 Juice and challah will be available in the kitchen during all services for those congregants who require food with their medication.